 Lesbian, Gay, Bisexual and Transgender Patients

-At Highland Hospital, we believe that all patients deserve respectful and compassionate health care, regardless of sexual orientation or gender identity.
+At St. James Hospital, we believe that all patients deserve respectful and compassionate health care, regardless of your sexual orientation or gender identity.
 We recognize that while the lesbian, gay, bisexual and transgender (LGBT) community has the same basic health needs as all of our patients, you also have specific health care needs and concerns.
-Highland Hospital is committed to providing affirmative, sensitive and informed health care to the LGBT community.
+We are committed to providing affirmative, sensitive and informed health care to the LGBT community.

-Respect and dignity are two of the core concepts in Highland Hospital’s commitment to patient- and family-centered care.
+Respect and dignity are two of the core concepts in our commitment to patient- and family-centered care.
 Our health care professionals listen to and honor patients’ and families’ perspectives and needs.
-Our staff members are culturally sensitive to the needs of upstate New York’s diverse patient population.
+We offer ongoing education and training to our staff members to ensure that our services are inclusive, and that our staff members are culturally sensitive to the needs of upstate New York’s diverse patient population.

 Patient Rights, Visitation and Non-Discrimination Policies

 St. James Hospital is committed to policies of nondiscrimination and equal opportunity for people of any sexual orientation or gender identity and expression.

 St. James defines family as two or more people who are related biologically, legally, or emotionally.
 Same-sex partners are recognized as the patient’s family, even if the partners are not legally married.
 In institutions embracing patient- and family-centered care, it is up to the patient to determine who is family and to what degree they will be involved.

 New York State residents have the right to appoint a health care agent of their choice—including a same-sex partner—with a Health Care Proxy document.
 You have the right to state your desires concerning life-sustaining treatment with advance directives, and to determine who will make the final decision on your behalf.